jis478/Pytorch/Waifu2x/Readme.md

 # Waifu2x multi-GPU (or single-GPU) inference

 ## Overview
-- A multi-GPU (or single-GPU) inference added to [Waifu2x re-implementation](https://github.com/yu45020/Waifu2x/blob/master/Models.py)
+- Multi-GPU (or single-GPU) inference added to [Waifu2x re-implementation](https://github.com/yu45020/Waifu2x/blob/master/Models.py)
 - Curretnly only CARN-V2 is supported for multi-GPU inference.
-- A single GPU inference is also supported if the number of GPUs sets to 1.
 - All the code changes are contained in Custom.py and the original codes haven't been modified.

 ## Inference example